vrsource/vrs.ux.touch/deps/sencha_touch/docs/guides/controllers/README.md

                 }
             });
         },

-        //this is the second filter that is called
+        // this is the second filter that is called
         ensureLoaded: function(action) {
             Ext.require(['MyApp.custom.Class', 'MyApp.another.Class'], function() {
                 action.resume();